awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   object versions to avoid data inconsistency or loss
 - Buckets with MFA Delete enabled are not supported
-- An individual [Deletion Job] can process max 375KB of items from the [Deletion Queue] (which should amount to at least 2500 items depending on each item size).
+- An individual [Deletion Job] can process max 375KB of items from the [Deletion Queue].
 When the queue is too large, the Job will automatically try to process as many items as possible during its job.
-A flag called `DeletionQueueItemsSkipped` will tell if there were any items left out of a job and it will be part of the Job details (available via API or Web UI).
+The `DeletionQueueItemsSkipped` attribute indicates if any matches in the deletion queue were not able to be processed as part of this job.
 If the attribute will be set to `TRUE`, we recommend running another job after completion of the current one, to delete any remaining items in the queue.

 #### Service Quotas